Science-Backed Strategies That Transform Academic Performance with Memory Techniques for Students

 Week 1: Structure and Palace Creation

-Create a memory palace with locations for each section
+Construct a memory palace with specific spots for each part.

 Week 2: Delivery and Refinement